ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/CubeOrange/README.md

 ## Compass

-The CubeBlack has two builtin compasses.
-One is a HMC5843 and the other is a part of the MPU9250 IMU.
-Due to potential interference the board is usually used with an external I2C compass as part of a GPS/Compass combination.
+The CubeOrangePlus has an AK09916 builtin compass that is part of the ICM20948 IMU.

 ## GPIOs